Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 I never thought I’d learn so much about Kansas farming and ranching until touring the KSU Agricultural Research Center (1232 240th Ave.).
 It gave me a humbled appreciation and better understanding of the work that goes into producing a successful harvest or cattle herd.

 Greeted by a welcoming employee, he volunteered to take me on a private tour of the grounds.
 He told me about the work Kansas State University is doing there.
 It’s more than a farm – it’s a science lab.
-I learned that their lab research makes it possible to improve and innovate traditional farming methods.
+I learned that their lab research makes improving and innovating traditional farming methods possible.

 Because of their lab testing and research, rural farmers know how to improve their methods resulting in a better harvest or herd.
 From cattle nutrition to land management and plant pathology to entomology, the folks at the center work year-round to learn from nature.
-In fact, it was at the KSU Agricultural Research Center that many of the biggest contributions to the science of farming have taken place.
-The use of ultrasound information at the center helped scientists learn more about beef marbling, which led to the USDA’s grading system for quality.
+In fact, it was at the KSU Agricultural Research Center that many of the biggest contributions to the science of farming took place.
+Using ultrasound information at the center helped scientists learn more about beef marbling, which led to the USDA’s grading system for quality.

 PETE FELTEN SCULPTURES TOUR